animshamura/AWS-Cloud-Services/service-types.md

-IaaS : Vendor provides hardware, server, storage and virtualization (bare metal must)
+IaaS : Vendor provides hardware, server, storage and virtualization (bare metal must).

 Paas : Client has the access of application and database.